-And while most of us don’t have to suffer the punishment of honesty that is against the "system”, there are still, unfortunately, cases where the honest person is either bullied, stalked, harassed, whether it’s online or in real life, and even be the victim of death threats from anonymous callers, simply for expressing their personal truths.
+While most of us do not have to suffer the punishment of honesty that is against the "system," there are still, unfortunately, cases where the honest person is either bullied, stalked, harassed, whether online or in real life, and even the victim of death threats from anonymous callers, simply for expressing their personal truths.